Online publisher dashboard example

-What Online Publisher metrics does it contain?
 Successful online publishing businesses are effective at monetizing web traffic.
 Naturally, tracking ad revenue is the one metric that matters.
 However, none of it is possible without a substantial inventory in the form of user page views and an appropriate audience which is attractive for the advertisers.

 As a founder, it is your duty to make sure you are striking the right balance between producing good content to expand reach and build loyalty and inserting enough ads to pay the bills.
 This dashboard uses ad publisher and web analytics key metrics to get a high-level overview of how well you’re monetizing your website traffic.
 It is also a useful tool to identify opportunities for improvement or expansion.
 On a macro-level, you want to monitor any changes in revenue and troubleshoot threats before they negatively impact your business.
 For example:

 Scenario 1: Has your revenue decreased in the past months, but the number of users has increased?

 Action 1: Tracking audience size is essential, but audience engagement is equally important.
 Since ad revenue has been slowing down, consider tracking how many users you are losing every month, as well as how many pages they view.
 It is likely that the growth in overall users is masking other issues, such as audience churn and content fit.

 Action 2: Review your content to advertising ratio–too many ads can reduce user loyalty.
 Investigate which pages are lagging behind in terms of ad revenue and consider a new approach to content production and page layout.

 Striking the right balance between enough ads and quality content is a core focus area for online publishers.
 Too many ads may alienate loyal users, while fewer ads, if you own a popular website with an engaged user base, may turn into missed opportunities.
 For example: